cwi-dis/meec-ws/committee.md

 ![smiley](./assets/imgs/Patricia.jpeg){:height="80px" width="80px"} &nbsp; **Patricia Cornelio**{:style="color: black"} - Ultraleap, United Kingdom

-Patricia Cornelio is a research engineer at Ultraleap where she coordinates a 4-year R\&D Future Leader Fellowship program.
+Patricia Cornelio is a research engineer at Ultraleap where she coordinates a 4-year R&D Future Leader Fellowship program.
 Patricia is interested in multisensory experiences with a focus on touch and smell using mid-air haptic technology, she is passionate about the human senses and the role they play in human-machine integration.
 Website: [https://patricia-cornelio.com/](https://patricia-cornelio.com/){:target="\_blank"}

 ---